sengokus/weatherUP/README.md

 # App Usage
 ## Goals
-* Create a simple weather app using an open-source weather API.
+* Create a simple weather app using OpenWeather API.
 * Additional features to be added.

 # Project Setup